albar965/littlenavmap-manual/en/README.md

 ![Load Scenery Library](../images/icons/database.png "Load Scenery Library")

-This dialog allows to load the scenery library data from all four supported flight simulators into the _Little Navmap_ internal database.
+This dialog allows loading of the scenery library data from all four supported flight simulators into the _Little Navmap_ internal database.
 The scenery library to load can be selected in the `Simulator:` drop down box.

-The dialog shows information about the currently selected database like number of loaded airports, database version and more.
+The dialog shows information about the currently selected database including the number of loaded airports, database version and more.

 The base path and the `scenery.cfg` path will be shown in two text edit fields for the currently selected simulator.
 These fields are populated automatically, but can be changed to any other valid location.
 All values are saved for each flight simulator type.